NituAgarwal/VotingApp-Django/README.txt

         'PORT': '',
     }
 }
-3. cmd: python manage.py migrate
+3. run command : $python manage.py migrate
 The migrate command looks at the INSTALLED_APPS setting and creates any necessary database tables according to the database settings in your mysite/settings.py file

 Instruction for admin to create questions and choices for voteapp
-1. Open the terminal
-2. Go to the location where project files are extracted
-3. move to firstproject directory where manage.py file will be available
+1. cd firstproject
-4. to create admin user: python manage.py createsuperuser It will ask for following details:
+2. to create admin user: $python manage.py createsuperuser It will ask for following details:
 	Username : <Enter username for admin>
 	Email address: <this can be left blank>
 	Password: <Enter password>
 	Password (again):
-5. to start the server:  python manage.py runserver After server is run,
+3. to start the server:  $python manage.py runserver After server is run,
 1. Go to URL http://localhost:<port_number>/admin
 Note: mention port_number as mentioned in terminal